These Are The 2018 TED Fellows, Finding Inspiring Solutions To Global Problems

 Through CanDo, a social enterprise and crowdfunding platform, the British-Syrian doctor Rola Hallam created a way for local humanitarians to get healthcare to people in war-torn communities.

-The Israeli psychiatrist Essam Daod founded the nonprofit Humanity Crew to bring mental health aid to refugees and displaced people.
+The psychiatrist Essam Daod founded the nonprofit Humanity Crew to bring mental health aid to refugees and displaced people.

 After the recent outbreaks of Zika and Ebola, the U.K.-based scientist Adam Kucharski began creating new mathematical and computational approaches to understanding how epidemics spread, and how they can be controlled.

-Laura Dunn, an American attorney, set up SurvJusticce as a way to equip survivors of campus sexual assault with legal assistance and advocacy tools.
+Laura Dunn, an American attorney, set up SurvJustice as a way to equip survivors of campus sexual assault with legal assistance and advocacy tools.

 Using a multidisciplinary approach, artist Paul Rucker examines issues related to mass incarceration, police brutality, and the current social and economic impacts of slavery.

-Lucy Marcil, a pediatrician in the U.S., set up the nonprofit StreetCred to help families file taxes and get the Earned Income Tax Credit (the country’s largest anti-poverty program), while they sit in doctors’ waiting rooms.
+Lucy Marcil, a pediatrician at Boston Medical Center, set up the nonprofit StreetCred to help families file taxes and get the Earned Income Tax Credit (the country’s largest anti-poverty program), while they sit in doctors’ waiting rooms.

 The American geographer and glaciologist M Jackson is traversing the eighth most northern nations in the world to understand the cultural and societal impacts of climate change.